DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

    - Everything else on Ultra (if you can)
    - Show Damage Numbers OFF under Interface
    - Dialogue and General Subtitles ON under Accessibility
+2. Music is off by default for some reason.
+Highly recommend turning that above "0" so you can hear the amazing soundtrack
 3. Make sure your difficulty settings are all on normal.
 4. For every new jetpack you equip, you must press F1 to activate the jetpack mod.
 This will unequip your current jetpack so you will have to equip the jetpack again and then press F1 again